Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 Dynamic routes require careful validations to avoid broken experiences.

-General Front-End Errors
+General Front-End Mistakes

-2. Don't design with responsiveness in mind
+2. Not designing with responsiveness in mind

-It's easy to forget that web applications will be viewed from a variety of devices: from phones with small screens to large monitors.
+It is easy to forget that web applications will be viewed from a variety of devices: from phones with small screens to large monitors.
 Designing only for a fixed resolution can lead to a poor user experience.

 3. Relying too much on CSS frameworks

-4. Ignore unit tests
+4. Ignoring unit testing

-5. Don't use a version control system
+5. Not using a version control system

 Common mistakes when using Git